Shubhashis-Roy/AI-support-agent-backend/README.md

 - Run the project: `npm run dev`

 ### Backend
+- Clone the project from GitHub

-- Add .env file
+- Add .env file to the root directory of the backend project.
-- env file (please do not edit just copy and paste this into the .env file):
+- env file details(please do not edit just copy and paste this into the .env file):

   - PORT = 4000
   - SUPABASE_URL = 'https://tdmlvpjcyocwpvxzyuof.supabase.co'